justinchoi001/liferay-learn-0/commerce/user-guide/sales/shipping/using-fedex-as-a-carrier-method/README.md

 ## Activate the FedEx Shipping Method

-Do the following to activate FedEx as a carrier method for your site:
+Do the following to activate FedEx as a shipping method for your site:

 1. Navigate to _Site Administration_ → _Commerce_ → _Settings_.
 1. Click the _Shipping Methods_ tab.